 LED Screen on Beacons

-Whenever an alert message is being delivered through Griffon Alert, several outdoor public address (PA) systems will provide a digitally produced voice of the warning to persons outdoors.
-Missouri Western is comprised of over 700 acres.
-The PA systems are designed to reach outdoor areas on the main campus and in the residential hall areas and will not be heard on all areas of the campus.
-White outdoor strobes are located on the campus buildings to further warn campus outdoor occupants that some type of warning is being issued and that they should investigate further.
+Whenever an alert message is being delivered through Griffon Alert, several white outdoor strobes will be triggered.
+These are located on the outside of campus buildings to indicate to outdoor occupants that some type of warning is being issued and that they should investigate further.

 GRIFFON ALERT WILL BE USED FOR: